flokoe/bash-hackers-wiki/docs/syntax/arith_expr.md

 -   `@`
 -   `_`

-Let\'s quickly invent a new number system with base 43 to show what I
+Let's quickly invent a new number system with base 43 to show what I
 mean:

     $ echo $((43#1))